-- (a) Players must obtain the Tournament Director's permission to leave the playing area during a game. - (b) If permission is obtained, the Tournament Director will supervise the following procedure: - (i) the player wishing to leave must complete a turn, except for drawing replacement tiles; - (ii) the player may then leave the playing area; - (iii) while the player is absent, the opponent may complete a turn, except for drawing replacement tiles. - (c) In an emergency, players may leave the playing area without obtaining permission.
-The opponent must alert the Tournament Director immediately if this occurs. - (d) Supervision of players who leave the playing area is at the discretion of the Tournament Director.
+- (a) Players must obtain the Tournament Director's permission to leave the playing area during a game. - (b) If permission is obtained, the Tournament Director will supervise the following procedure: - (i) the player wishing to leave must complete a turn, except for drawing replacement tiles: - (ii) the player may then leave the playing area; - (iii) while the player is absent, the opponent may complete a turn, except for drawing replacement tiles. - (c) In an emergency, players may leave the playing area without obtaining permission.
+The opponent must alert the Tournament Director immediately if this occurs (see also 4.9 (Emergencies and Medical/Health Problems)). - (d) Supervision of players who leave the playing area is at the discretion of the Tournament Director.
 An opponent may request but may not compel supervision.